 The Circle’s early activities included a discussion with the Global Fund’s grantee partners from Guam, Brazil, and Colombia working on the front lines to challenge military expansion in their communities and other educational activities to learn about how women are creating peaceful solutions around the world.

 The Circle has organized educational programming about what the Middle East uprisings mean for women; women’s experience of militarism and aid in the context of natural disasters, looking at Haiti, Sri Lanka, and Pakistan as examples; and women’s experiences in war-torn Iraq and Afghanistan.
 In collaboration with WDN’s Criminal (In)Justice Circle, members also learned about the intersection of militarism and the war on drugs.

-The Circle’s first collaborative funding effort with the Peace and Security Funders Group focused on the development of materials that highlight the critical importance of empowering women’s participation in all phases of conflict prevention, including a compelling pamphlet that is being distributed to funders to encourage greater awareness and funding of women’s participation in, and contribution to, conflict resolution and peacebuilding.
+In 2013, the Circle’s first collaborative funding effort supported the Peace and Security Funders Group to develop materials that highlight the critical importance of empowering women’s participation in all phases of conflict prevention, including a compelling pamphlet that was distributed to funders to encourage greater awareness and funding of women’s participation in, and contribution to, conflict resolution and peacebuilding.

 A grant to 3P Human Security funded the critical work of bringing a gender lens to the training of security forces in peacebuilding efforts.
 The Circle also helped support a regional convening of the Women’s Regional Network where women peace leaders from Afghanistan, Pakistan, and India came together to strategize, plan for collective action, and propose solutions for a more peaceful region.